trenton-ftw/streamlit-state-model/README.md

 I love Streamlit, but working with `st.session_state` can be tedious.
 Coming from an OOP background, I cringe at managing each key in `st.session_state` individually, checking if it exists, and losing intellisense for names and types.

 So I made `streamlit-state-model` which offers a base class `StateModel` that you can subclass to push your class' attribute I/O directly into `st.session_state`.
-This means you define what should exist in `st.session_state` once, and then access those values anywhere in your Streamlit app with the expected statefulness of `st.session_state`.
+This means you define what should exist in `st.session_state` once in the form of a normal python class, and then access those values anywhere in your Streamlit app with the expected statefulness of `st.session_state`.

 ## Features